-Amazon, for example, discovered military veterans are ideally suited for the high-paced, demanding work environment in their fulfillment centers.
+Amazon, for example, discovered military veterans are ideally suited for the high-paced, demanding work environment in their fulfilment centres.

-They found veterans, with their “leadership skills and problem-solving abilities,” were able to quickly make a difference in the performance of those centers.
+They found veterans, with their “leadership skills and problem-solving abilities,” we’re able to quickly make a difference in the performance of those centres.

 In fact, Amazon CEO Jeff Bezos has set a goal to hire 25,000 veterans and military spouses over the next five years.

 The company that is dominating retail knows veterans can improve their bottom line.

 These companies are validating exactly what I have observed over the past 20 years as a business leader.
 Hiring veterans is good for business.

 In my experience, military veterans are high-value candidates who make outstanding employees.